saifulislam88/kubernetes/A.Kubernetes-principle-concept/(A).Kubernetes Principle & Concept.md

 - **4.Effect:** Specifies the taint effect to tolerate (**`NoSchedule`**, **`PreferNoSchedule`**, **`NoExecute`**).

-## 🚀Example of Tolerations on Taint Ndoes
+## 🚀Example of Tolerations on Taint Nodes

 ### 🔥1.
 NoSchedule
 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------